Singapore Satay Chicken

 - Whisk the garlic mixture into the soy mixture.
 Reserve ¼ cup for basting the chicken.
 Cover and refrigerate the remaining sauce for serving.

 - About 30 minutes before skewering and cooking the chicken, remove the sauce from the refrigerator.
 Stir in the chopped peanuts.
 Set aside.

-- Remove chicken from the grill or oven and brush each skewer with 1 to 2 tablespoons of the reserved sauce.
-Continue to grill and turn until the satays are well-charred, 2 to 4 minutes per side..
-Serve with the dipping sauce.
+- Remove chicken from the grill or oven and brush each skewer with 1 to 2 Tbs of the reserved sauce.
+Continue to grill and turn until the satays are well-charred, 2 to 4 minutes per side.
+Serve with tje sauce.